cheneyshreve/skill-sample-nodejs-fact/README.md

 - girls who inspire us

-# check back soon for set-up and installation instructions, this app is currently under construction
+# check back soon for set-up and installation instructions, this app is currently under construction.
+The badass woman fact-library is under construction.

-Have a woman you'd like to include, visit my github pages and send me an email, I'd love to hear from you.
+Have a woman you'd like to include?
+Visit my github pages website and send me an email, I'd love to hear from you.
 Constructive feedback only, correspondence from trolls will be ignored.